 Bipolar Affective Disorder is a mental illness, characterised by mood swings from manic highs to depressive lows.
-In this blog for World Bipolar Disorder day, Alice discusses the pros and cons of disclosing her condition in the workplace.
+In this blog, Alice discusses the pros and cons of disclosing her condition in the workplace.

 I began experiencing symptoms of bipolar disorder from an early age.
 Following years of misdiagnosis, I was diagnosed with Bipolar Type 1 disorder in May 2017.
 At points in my life, I’ve been very unwell – I’ve had bipolar episodes and rapid cycling.
 However, with support, I’m managing my condition well and can work full-time as a qualified teacher.

 I love my job, but I’ve found that Bipolar Affective Disorder is complex to talk about when it comes to the workplace and employment; even the description of your condition is complicated.
 Some people say that someone has Bipolar.
 Some people say that someone is Bipolar.
 Some people still use the term “Manic Depressive”.
 Others choose not to disclose this condition in the workplace at all.

 I am fortunate to live and work in a country that recognises Bipolar Affective Disorder as a lifelong mental health disability/condition.
 Living with this condition entitles me to protective rights under law-binding legislation, such as the Equality Act, 2010.
 For example, I cannot be terminated from my job for disclosing my condition, and I can ask for reasonable adjustments to be made in the workplace if I require them.
 It also would be against the law for an employer to refused me an interview based on my disability if I choose to disclose it in an application.
 I can also write this very article and attach my full name to it, despite working as a secondary school English teacher.